manyworldspod/manyworldspod.github.io/_posts/2022-03-09-restorative-justice-in-northeast-syria.md

 change.
 If a pluralistic society can flourish amid the unimaginable brutality of the Syrian Civil War, what might we be capable of right here at home?

-## Paths to restorative justice
+## Analysis: paths to restorative justice

 ---

 ### Complementarity

-So what can we take away from this example?
+So what can we take away from all this?

 Earlier in this article I suggested that we cannot be idle receivers of information.
 If you take nothing else from this entire debrief, please, let it